Mesquite trees are one of the most common types of trees found in parts of Mexico and the Southwestern United States.

 Uses of Mesquite Trees

-- The smaller pieces of wood and wood scraps are used for cooking.
+- The smaller pieces of wood and wood scraps are frequently used for cooking.

 - A clear sap oozes out from mesquite trees.
 This sap is said to have a remarkable healing effect on stomach aches.
-The sap is sweet and edible, and in older times, it was collected and stored to be used as medicine for children who fell sick.
+The sap is sweet and edible, and in previous eras, it was collected and stored to be used as medicine for children who fell sick.

-- A black-colored sap is also obtained from mesquite trees.
-It is mixed with certain herbs and is applied to the scalp to treat male pattern baldness.
-It is a special ingredient in a number of herbal soaps in Mexico that are used to treat baldness in males.
+- A black-colored sap can also be obtained from mesquite trees.
+This sap can be mixed with certain herbs and applied to the scalp to help treat male pattern baldness.
+It is a special ingredient in a number of herbal soaps in Mexico that are used to treat male-pattern baldness.

-- The black sap is boiled and diluted to make an antiseptic wash for the treatment of wounds.
-It was also used for chapped lips, sunburn, and venereal disease treatment.
+- The black sap of the mesquite tree can be boiled and diluted to make an antiseptic wash for the treatment of wounds.
+It is also commonly used for chapped lips, sunburns, and venereal disease treatments.

-- The roots of mesquite trees are used as firewood.
+- The roots of mesquite trees are often used as firewood.

-- The roots are also chewed for the treatment of toothaches.
+- The roots are also chewed to treat of toothaches.